William Buchanan (Manitoba politician)

-William Buchanan (June 17, 1865 – ?) was a politician in Manitoba, Canada.
+William Buchanan (June 17, 1865 – August 11, 1944) was a politician in Manitoba, Canada.
 He served in the Legislative Assembly of Manitoba from 1914 to 1915, as a member of the Conservative Party.

-Buchanan was born at County Tyrone, in what is now Northern Ireland.
+Buchanan was born at County Tyrone, Ireland.
 He came to Canada in 1872, was educated at common schools, and worked as a farmer.
 In religion, he was a member of the Church of England.

-He was elected to the Manitoba legislature in the 1914 provincial election, defeating Liberal candidate J. Seale by 316 votes in the Dauphin constituency.
+He was elected to the Manitoba legislature in the 1914 provincial election, defeating Liberal candidate John Seale by 316 votes in the Dauphin constituency.
 The Conservatives won a majority government, and Buchanan sat as backbench supporter of Rodmond Roblin's administration.

 In 1915, the Roblin ministry was forced to resign amid a serious corruption scandal.
 A new election was called, which the Liberals won in a landslide.
 Buchanan lost his constituency seat to Liberal William Harrington by 102 votes.